hacksu/mongodb-lesson/README.md

 That might look kind of alien and complicated, but we can break it down.
 These two inner queries, we know about those: one sets a criterion for the value that corresponds to HP in the Pokemon documents, and one sets a criterion for the Defense, which we haven't used in a query before but we've seen it in our printed results.
 Those are both in a list.
 Because the list is there as the value for the "$or" operator, we get back documents where the first thing matches OR the second thing matches.
 And so here are our results.

 So those are all the basics of querying and retrieving.
-There are other value operators than "greater than" and there are other query operators than "or" (like. there is "and") but if you squint, the other ones of those types all act pretty much the same way.
+There are other value operators than "greater than" and there are other query operators than "or" (like. there is "and") but if you squint, all the operators within those two types act pretty much the same way.
 Here is our completed Python code which prints out all these different guys:

 And now I'm going to ask you to make a new file; for this one, you're going to learn how to insert.